kendraliu/Binary-Prediction-with-Deep-Learning-Neural-Network/README.md

-# Deep learning challenge: Binary Classification with Neural Network
+# Deep learning challenge: Binary Prediction with Neural Network

 ### Overview
 This neural network model aims to help the non-profit foundation Alphabet Soup determine funding applicants with the best chnance in success.